-Policy 4.8.1 A diverse range of housing forms and densities shall be accommodated in the plan area.
-Policy 4.8.2 Opportunities for affordable housing shall be encouraged.
-Policy 4.8.3 Residential development shall be designed to maximize connectivity and promote permeability.
-Policy 4.8.4 Pedestrian/cycle corridors shall be provided centrally to connect the two neighbourhoods and the adjacent employment areas.
-Policy 4.8.5 Lanes shall be encouraged but not required within the plan area.
-Policy 4.8.6 If an expansion of the cemetery is not required these lands will revert to residential uses.
+Policy 4.9.1 A diverse range of housing forms and densities shall be accommodated in the plan area.
+Policy 4.9.2 Opportunities for affordable housing shall be encouraged.
+Policy 4.9.3 Residential development shall be designed to maximize connectivity and promote permeability.
+Policy 4.9.4 Pedestrian/cycle corridors shall be provided centrally to connect the two neighbourhoods and the adjacent employment areas.
+Policy 4.9.5 Lanes shall be encouraged but not required within the plan area.
+Policy 4.9.6 If an expansion of the cemetery is not required these lands will revert to residential uses.

-- Policy 4.8.7 Local commercial uses and public amenities may be provided within the residential areas, within central locations at the Discretion of the Development Authority. - Policy 4.8.8 Commercial uses within the residential areas shall be located at intersections wherever possible and shall not exceed 2.0 hectares in size.
+Policy 4.9.7 Local commercial uses and public amenities may be provided within the residential areas, within central locations at the Discretion of the Development Authority.
+Policy 4.9.8 Commercial uses within the residential areas shall be located at intersections wherever possible and shall not exceed 2.0 hectares in size.
+Policy 4.9.9 All existing residential development shall be considered to be in compliance to this plan.